-Last week’s gold performance has been outstanding.
+Last week’s gold rally has been outstanding.
+This goes to show that gold is on fire.
 Its run started on Monday from $1,810 and ended on Friday at $1,901 per troy ounce.
 Gold needs only 19 dollars to get over its record high of $1,920.
-Judging from last week’s performance this outcome is highly probable to take place the oncoming week.
+Judging from last week’s performance this outcome is highly probable to take place in the oncoming week.

 - 1 Reasons for Gold Rally